lsst-sqre/gafaelfawr/docs/configuration.rst

     This is intended for deployments using CILogon with COmanage for identity management.
     The enrollment URL will normally be the initial URL for a COmanage user-initiated enrollment flow.

+``config.cilogon.gidClaim``
+    The claim of the OpenID Connect ID token from which to take the primary GID.
+    Only used if :ref:`GID lookup in LDAP <ldap-user>` is not configured.
+    The default is to not obtain a primary GID from the token.

 ``config.cilogon.uidClaim``
     The claim of the OpenID Connect ID token from which to take the numeric UID.
     Only used if :ref:`UID lookup in LDAP <ldap-user>` is not configured.